 CLAS hopes to fund two applications for new course design during the 2020-2021 academic year, with a maximum of $3,000 being awarded for each course.
 Funds can be requested for supplemental compensation, off-duty pay, research support, or curriculum materials.
-Due to current travel restrictions, funds cannot be used for travel at this time.

 - One-two page narrative describing the course design or curriculum module proposed

 - What is the course design or curriculum module format?

 - What resources are needed?

 - What is the estimate of hours required?

 Please note that the funds will be centrally administered through CLAS.
 All undergraduate and graduate students should expect to work under the supervision of the assistant director of CLAS and provide regular updates on the work performed and make timely progress on the project.
 Faculty funds cannot be transferred to the faculty member’s home unit.
 Where possible, CLAS staff will assist with technology issues and/or questions, and will be responsible for posting the final product.

 - School of Music graduate student Anabella Petronsi, under the supervision of Dr. Eugenia Costa-Giomi, designed two teaching modules on Argentine music, one for K-12 teachers and the other for K-12 music teachers.